DrSnowbird/tensorflow-python3-jupyter/README.md

 https://<IP_Address>:28888/ (Juypter Notebook)  -- if you enable HTTPS http://<IP_Address>:26006/ (Jupyter Tensorboard)
 ```
-Where `IP_Address` will be:
+Where `<IP_Address>` will be:
-- If running locally: `localhost`, `127.0.0.1`
+- If running locally: `localhost`, `0.0.0.0`, `127.0.0.1`, or host's IP address.
-- If running with Openshift: then find out the domain name that OpenShift has for this container
+- If running with Openshift: then find out the domain name that OpenShift has created for this container.

 # How to change the default password?
 Edit the ./docker-run.env file, say, to change to MyNewPassword!